Petorio/Petorio/README.md

 - 👋 Hi, I’m @Petorio
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering, specifically full-stack development
-- 🌱 I’m currently attending University of California - Irvine for a Computer Science degree
+- 🌱 I’m recently graduated from the University of California - Irvine with a B.S in Computer Science
 - 📫 Contact me through my email: sonp1@uci.edu

 <!---